Building your new home is exciting, especially when you understand how the process works.

-Light fixtures, outlets and switches are installed and the electrical panel is completed.
-HVAC equipment is installed and registers completed.
-Sinks, toilets and faucets are put in place.
+Light fixtures, outlets, and switches are installed and the electrical panel is completed.
+HVAC equipment is installed and registers are completed.
+Sinks, toilets, and faucets are put in place.

 9. Install Mirrors, Shower Doors; Finish Flooring, Exterior Landscaping

-Mirrors, shower doors and carpeting are installed and final cleanup takes place.
-Trees, shrubs and grass are planted and other exterior landscaping completed.
+Mirrors, shower doors, and carpeting are installed and final cleanup takes place.
+Trees, shrubs, and grass are planted and other exterior landscaping is completed.

 10. Final Walk-Through